learnbyexample/learn_gnused/gnu_sed.md

 ## Editing standard input

 `sed` has various commands to manipulate text.
-The **substitute** command is the most commonly used operation, helps to replace matching text with something else.
-The syntax is `s/REGEXP/REPLACEMENT/FLAGS` where
+The **substitute** command is the most commonly used operation, which helps to replace matching portions with something else.
+The syntax is `s/REGEXP/REPLACEMENT/FLAGS` where:

 * `s` stands for the **substitute** command
 * `/` is an idiomatic delimiter character to separate various portions of the command